Biodepot-workflows/focal-adhesion-segmentation/README.md

 For more information about how to use GitPod, click this [LINK](GITPOD.md).

+For more information on how to use Bwb, click this [LINK](https://biodepot.github.io/training/).

 # Image analysis with Bwb

 This repository demonstrates how the Biodepot-workflow-builder (Bwb) can be used for portable and reproducible image analysis on a laptop or on a cloud server.
 We include the Dockerfile for the biodepot/bwb:imaging__latest docker image and several workflows for